 Health Benefits of White Rice

-White rice contains a variety of vitamins and minerals.
+White rice contains a variety of vitamins and minerals that give it nutritional value.
+Some of the health benefits of white rice are:

-1. White Rice Is a Good Pre- and Post-Workout Food
+1. It's a Good Pre- and Post-Workout Food

 In general, pre-workout fuel and post-workout recovery food is essential.

-The Collegiate and Professional Sports Dietitian Association recommends eating 30 to 60 grams of carbs between a half-hour and hour before a workout to sustain your enegy levels — and eating 40 to 80 grams of carbs within 30 to 45 minutes of exercising.
+It may benefit you to eat 30 to 60 grams of carbs between a half-hour and hour before a workout to sustain your enegy levels, and eat 40 to 80 grams of carbs within 30 to 45 minutes of exercising, per the Collegiate and Professional Sports Dietitian Association.

 Carbohydrates are particularly important since your muscle stores of the macronutrient are likely down or depleted after a workout.
-White rice provides 22.3 grams of carbohydrates per one-half cup serving, which is a good way to get in those carbs in.
+White rice provides 45 grams of carbs per 1-cup serving, which is a good way to get those carbs.

-A half-cup of cooked white rice provides 16 percent of your DV of manganese, an essential mineral that plays a vital role in bone health, metabolism and antioxidant function, according to Oregon State University.
+A cup of cooked white rice provides 33 percent of your DV of manganese, an essential mineral that plays a vital role in bone health, metabolism and antioxidant function, according to Oregon State University.

-Manganese deficiency has been shown to impair bone formation and reduce bone mineral density, according to the National Institutes of Health.
-The mineral also plays a role in reducing free radicals in the body when it produces energy, according to Oregon State University.
+Manganese deficiency can impair bone formation and reduce bone strength, according to the National Institutes of Health (NIH).
+The mineral also plays a role in reducing free radicals in the body when it produces energy, per Oregon State University.

 White Rice Health Risks

-For people with diabetes, portion sizes are key — especially when it comes to foods that contain carbohydrates.
+For people with diabetes, portion sizes are key — especially when it comes to high-carb foods like white rice.

 Can White Rice Cause Weight Gain?